Autódromo Internacional de Brasília: Refurbishment attempts (2006–2021)

 On 19 August 2013 it was announced that the circuit would host a round of the MotoGP World Championship from the 2014 season onward, with the inaugural event scheduled for 28 September.
 In preparation for the series' return, major upgrades were planned for the circuit's facilities and the circuit itself was to receive a substantial reconfiguration in order to make it safer and suitable for hosting international events.
 However, the event organizers were unable to secure funding to the complete the work in time and the event was removed from the final calendar on 24 February 2014.

 Another major announcement came on 18 September 2014, when it was confirmed that the circuit would host the opening round of the 2015 Indycar Series on March 8.
 Work to upgrade the circuit was resumed, using a combination of private funds and backing from the Government of the Federal District.
 The proposed circuit reconfiguration was less ambitious than that proposed for the MotoGP return, with the general layout retained and work mostly consisting of reprofiling corners, adding chicanes and relocating the pit lane.
 In January 2015 it was decided that, due to a lack of funding, the changes would be scaled back, with the pit lane remaining in its existing location, and just four corners being modified.
 However, on 29 January 2015, it was announced that the race had been cancelled as the newly elected district government deemed the event to be a waste of public funds, in the midst of a growing financial crisis for the district.
 This came as a shock, even to the event promoters, as more than two-thirds of the tickets had already been sold and a title sponsor had been acquired just one day prior to the cancellation.
 Following the announcement, construction work was halted with the circuit left in its half-finished state.
 The district governor initially committed to having the work complete by 26 April, so the circuit could host its scheduled round of the Stock Car Brasil series, however the event has now been rescheduled to September due to delays with construction works.

 BRB ownership (2022–present)

 After the lack of progress with construction and restructuring, on 13 May 2022, Banco de Brasília (BRB) signed an agreement with the Government of the Federal District, that transferred ownership of the circuit and its facilities from previous owners Terracap.
 The deal also entails a R$60 million investment for the circuit's refurbishment.
 Following the announcement, the track was announced to host rounds of the Stock Car Brasil, Stock Series, and F4 Brazil championships.
+The refurbishment process suffered from delays, and only began properly renovating the circuit and its facilities in 2025, along with slight changes in the track's design.

 Lap records

-As of May 2014, the fastest official lap records at the Autódromo Internacional Nelson Piquet (Brasília) are listed as:
+As of September 2026, the fastest official lap records at the Autódromo Internacional de Brasília are listed as: